grahamfalconer/CV/README.md

 <h2 id="Skills"> Skills </h2>

-**Creative Problem Solving** - I like to let creativity be the enabler in my problem solving approach, this has allowed me to break down complex coding problems and to have built a solid foundation in my understanding of object oriented programming.
-Through this object oriented lens I am able to see vivid representations of what is being built and therefore have a better understanding of the externalities and problems it may face, this has led me take a precognitive approach to design with carefully thought out component structures.
+**Creative Problem Solving** - When confronted with complex problems I will often resort to my creativity and intuition to solve them.
+This has enabled me to think differently to other members of my groups and allowed me to provide potent outside of the box solutions which are regularly incorporated into projects.

-**Strong communication** - I have always been recognized as an optimistic and outgoing person by my peers and have regularly been put forward for roles involving demonstrations, negotiations, and public speaking.
-This has not only been in the projects I have done at Makers, but extends further to University where I regularly gave presentations on the results of our projects.
-I was also able win the Model United Nations(M.U.N) debate and the Rotary Youth Speaks public speaking competition.
+**Strong communication** - - I have always been recognised as an optimistic and outgoing person by my peers and have often been put forward for roles involving demonstrations, negotiations, and public speaking.
+As well as this I also won the Rotary Youth Speaks Public Speaking Award (2015) and the Model United Nations Debate (2016).
 Practicing my communication in this way has allowed me to become a great story-teller who can help motivate and inspire with my words as well as articulate the natures of complex problems.

-**Adaptability** - Having lived in 6 different countries by the age of 22 (New Zealand, South Africa, Kuwait, Bahrain, England & Scotland), its fair to say I am no stranger to change.
-Upon arriving in a new environment, I am always quick to establish and integrate myself and make the most of what is around me.
-This has enabled me to take on new tech stacks with a sense of excitement and to promptly a member of the community.
+**Adaptability** -  Having lived in 6 countries by the age of 22 and as well as having made a career change from Geography into Tech, it is fair to see change is something I welcome with open arms and stay excited about.
+This has allowed me to feel comfortable when arriving in new environments and taking on new technologies.

 <br />